Pesticides detected in dolphins, birds and fish

 "We aimed for diversity: air-breathing versus water-breathing, differences in habitat, different taxonomic groups," De Silva said.

-Testing the blood of these different species occupying separate environmental niches, De Silva discovered that concentrations of perfluoroalkyl phosphonic acids were low.
+Testing the blood of these different species occupying separate environmental niches, De Silva discovered that concentrations of perfluorophosphinic acids were low.

 However, she and her team detected these chemicals in all of the samples from fish, birds and mammals -- 100%.

-Perfluoroalkyl phosphonic acids are known to linger in the environment because sunlight, water and microbes are unable to break down these complex chemicals into smaller harmless chemical components.
+Perfluorophosphinic acids are known to linger in the environment because sunlight, water and microbes are unable to break down these complex chemicals into smaller harmless chemical components.

 All the mechanisms the environment has to clean itself up "don't seem to apply" to them, explained De Silva.
 This long life means both people and animals are more likely to inhale or ingest them.

-"Previous work by other scientists in three separate publications have shown perfluoroalkyl phosphonic acids are found in human blood samples from North America and Germany," De Silva said.
+"Previous work by other scientists in three separate publications have shown perfluorophosphinic acids are found in human blood samples from North America and Germany," De Silva said.
 In Germany, for example, scientists found the chemical in human blood from as far back as 1983 and annually up until the most recent tested sample in 2009, she said.

 Surprisingly, even though the United States restricts use of these compounds, Canada permits them, said De Silva.
 "That has implications when we look at the Great Lakes, which are binational."